-This short Bhutan tour includes the major cultural highlights of this amazing country.
+A short Bhutan tour featuring the major cultural highlights of amazing Bhutan including the Tiger’s Nest and more .

-This short Bhutan tour includes the major cultural highlights of this amazing country.
+A short Bhutan tour featuring the major cultural highlights of amazing Bhutan including the Tiger’s Nest and more .

 Arrive at Paro Airport.
-You’ll be met upon arrival and transferred by private vehicle to your hotel in the very small town of Paro.
+You’ll be met upon arrival and transferred by private vehicle to your hotel in the Paro Valley.
 Depending on your arrival time, you may be able to enjoy a short sightseeing tour of Paro.
+This evening you’ll have your first opportunity to sample Bhutanese food and you’ll be taken to a family run restaurant in Paro renowned for its cooking.

 Meals: Dinner

 Arrive at Paro Airport.
-You’ll be met upon arrival and transferred by private vehicle to your hotel in the very small town of Paro.
+You’ll be met upon arrival and transferred by private vehicle to your hotel in the Paro Valley.
 Depending on your arrival time, you may be able to enjoy a short sightseeing tour of Paro.
+This evening you’ll have your first opportunity to sample Bhutanese food and you’ll be taken to a family run restaurant in Paro renowned for its cooking.

 Meals: Dinner